Vindhyeshwari Mata

 Quick Facts

-swift grace, protection, and fulfillment of sincere prayer
+Swift grace, protection, and fulfillment of sincere prayers

 Sacred Association